 Community Sports Area

 Situated within Lower Fitz, this floodlit multi use games area provides pitches for 5 and 7 a side football, tennis courts and a basketball area and is also available for informal community use or pre-booked activity sessions.
-Booking information and tokens for floodlighting are available from Keswick Leisure Pool on 017687 72760.
+PLEASE NOTE: Booking this facility is currently unavailable and is on a first come first served basis.
+Tokens for Lighting available from the YHA Cafe, Station Street – £2 for one hour.

 Lower Fitz is the setting for our award-winning destination play area which provides equipment for different age ranges in three distinct ‘zones’.